 My go to cardigan pattern is Ashley’s Painted Canyon Cardigan.
 You can purchase the pattern on Etsy, and it’s absolutely worth it!
 I think I’ve made about a dozen cardigans by now using this pattern, it’s probably my all time favorite pattern to work up.

-After determining how many stitches would make up the hourglass panel, I looked at the cardigan pattern and decided to go down a few hook sizes so that the hourglass would fit on the back, and the end sweater wouldn’t be huge on me.
+After determining how many stitches would make up the hourglass panel, I looked at the cardigan pattern and decided to go down a few hook sizes so that the hourglass would fit on the back, so the end sweater wouldn’t be huge on me.
 I basically used my measurements rather than the stitch counts in the pattern to make the cardigan the correct size.
 It definitely took a little bit of set up to prepare to crochet.
 After determining hook size and width of the body, I divided the stitch count in half so I knew when to change colors.
-Then I just went back and forth, changing colors as needed, following my measurements and the hourglass chart as I went.
+After buying a few skeins each of Red Heart Super Saver in black and white, I just went back and forth, changing colors as needed, following my measurements and the hourglass chart as I went.